FC Gatineau

 Football Club Gatineau was a Canadian semi-professional soccer club based in Gatineau, Quebec that played in the Première Ligue de soccer du Québec until the 2019 season.
-It currentlty concentrates its activities on regional development of players.
+It currently concentrates its activities on regional development of players.

 History

 The club was founded in 1979 under the name Association de Soccer de Hull.
 Their home field is located at the Mont-Bleu Sports Complex.